Where to Find the Best Real Estate Investments in Idaho

 Leave room in your budget for maintenance

-Buying real estate means taking responsibility for everything on a property.
-And property maintenance costs can add up quickly.
-The average yearly maintenance costs for homes in Idaho add up to $15,772.
+Buying real estate means taking responsibility for everything on a property, including maintenance.
+These costs can add up quickly.
+The average yearly maintenance cost for homes is $2,458.

-Plan your budget expecting to pay some maintenance costs.
-Make sure you have a good estimate on how much you may have to dole out in repairs and regular maintenance on the property, and account for these as you calculate your yearly ROI.
-Knowing every cost ahead of time will lead on the path to being a successful real estate investor.
+Plan your budget with the expectation of paying some maintenance expenses.
+Make sure you have a good estimate of how much you may have to spend on repairs and regular maintenance on the property, and account for these as you calculate your yearly ROI.
+Knowing every cost ahead of time will help you become a successful real estate investor.

 Header Image Source: (Perry Kibler / Unsplash)